banzaicloud/koperator/charts/kafka-operator/README.md

 `affinity` | Operator pod affinity can be set | `{}` `nameOverride` | Release name can be overwritten | `""`
-`fullnameOverride` | Release full name can be overwritten | `""`
+`fullnameOverride` | Release full name can be overwritten | `""` `certManager.namespace` | Operator will look for the cert manager in this namespace | `cert-manager` `webhook.certs.generate` | Helm chart will generate cert for the webhook | `true` `webhook.certs.secret` | Helm chart will use the secret name applied here for the cert | `kafka-operator-serving-cert`